 What is the First Nations Information Governance Centre?

-The First Nations Information Governance Centre (FNIGC) is Canada’s premier source of information about First Nations people living on reserve and in northern communities.
-An incorporated non-profit operating with a special mandate from the Assembly of First Nations’ Chiefs in Assembly (Resolution #48, December 2009), FNIGC is committed to improving the health and well-being of First Nations people living in our 634 communities across the country.
+The First Nations Information Governance Centre (FNIGC) is an incorporated non-profit operating with a special mandate from the Assembly of First Nations Chiefs in Assembly (Resolution #48, December 2009).
+FNIGC envisions that every First Nation will achieve data sovereignty in alignment with its distinct world view.

 What does FNIGC do?

-FNIGC does a wide range of work including research, certification and training, but our core responsibility is conducting national surveys with our Regional Partners.
-These include the First Nations Regional Health Survey (FNRHS), the First Nations Regional Early Childhood, Education and Employment Survey (FNREEES), and the First Nations Community Survey.
+FNIGC does a wide range of work including research, training, capacity building, and knowledge translation, but our foundational work involves data gathering initiatives in First Nations reserve and Northern communities.
+These include the First Nations Regional Health Survey (FNRHS), the First Nations Regional Early Childhood, Education and Employment Survey (FNREEES), the First Nations Labour and Employment Development (FNLED) survey and the First Nations Community Survey (FNCS), which we conduct in collaboration with our Regional Partners.

 The FNRHS (or RHS for short) was established in 1997 and is the only First Nations-governed national health survey in Canada.
 It collects information about First Nations health based on Western and traditional understandings of health and well-being.
 To learn more about the RHS go to the RHS section of our website.

-FNIGC receives funding for these surveys through agreements with Indigenous and Northern Affairs Canada, Health Canada, and Employment and Social Development Canada (formerly Human Resources and Skills Development Canada).
+FNIGC receives funding for these surveys through agreements with Health Canada, Indigenous Services Canada, Crown-Indigenous Relations and Northern Affairs Canada, and Employment and Social Development Canada.

-FNIGC’s survey work has been independently reviewed and verified by Harvard University (2006) and Johns Hopkins University (2012), which concluded that our methodology was “outstanding,” “excellent,” “superb” and “first-rate.”
+FNIGC’s survey work has been independently reviewed and verified by Harvard University in 2006 and Johns Hopkins University in 2012.
 Harvard concluded:

 "Compared to other national surveys of Indigenous people from around the world, the 2002/2003 RHS was unique in First Nations ownership of the research process, its explicit incorporation of First Nations values into the research design and in the intensive collaborative engagement of First Nations people and their representatives at each stage of the research process."